The Complete Guide To Your Square Checking Account, & Instant Transfer Options

 - $150,000 per month

-One important thing to take note of is that you also have limits on how much cash you can withdraw from an ATM using your Square card.
+One important thing to take note of is that you also have limits on how much cash you can withdraw from an ATM using your Square Debit Card.
 The max amount is $500 per transaction, $1000 per day, $1000 per week. $2000 per month.

 Still Want To Transfer Your Square Funds To Your Bank?
 Here Are Your Options

-For some business owners using the Square Card as a fully functional debit card may provide extra convenience and work out just fine, but for others, the limits may feel a bit restrictive.
+For some business owners using the Square Checking may provide extra convenience and work out just fine, but for others, the limits may feel a bit restrictive.
 Let’s explore your options when you want to transfer your Square balance to your own bank account.
 How long does it take?
 How much does it cost?
 We’ll answer this below.

 If you opt to send your money straight to your bank account, Square does pretty well at delivering your funds quickly.
 Your money will typically reach your bank account within 1-2 business days, depending on when the transaction is processed: